Telmate/terraform-provider-proxmox/docs/guides/cloud_init.md

 specify the settings that you want to pass into the guest.
 The most common one will be ipconfig0 to configure the first network interface, but there are
 [more listed in the Proxmox docs](https://pve.proxmox.com/wiki/Cloud-Init_Support#_cloud_init_specific_options).
+There is an example of this in [examples/cloudinit_example.tf](../../examples/cloudinit_example.tf).

 Now, there is one other way to get the configuration data into the guest without using this magical CloudInit CD-ROM and that's by using cicustom.
 This allows you to create a NoCloud (v1) or ConfigDrive (v2) configuration file instead of